 Cape Town in Winter FAQs

 Cape Town is an amazing and world-class tourist destination.
 Unfortunately, across the wider city region, it is known to have high levels of crime.
-However, by sticking to tourist areas, and following common sense principles, you can do a huge amount to ensure you – like the vast majority of Cape Town’s visitors each year – have a trouble free trip.
+But by sticking to tourist areas, and following common sense principles, you can do a huge amount to ensure you – like the vast majority of Cape Town’s visitors each year – have a trouble free trip.
 Check out the sensible guidance here and here.

 It very rarely snows in the city centre as temperatures don’t get low enough.
 Although occasionally a dusting of snow can be seen on Table Mountain.
 However, it is possible to see snow in the nearby mountains during winter.